 What Are Gallstones?

-Gallstones are solid particles that form from bile components, primarily cholesterol and bilirubin, in the gallbladder.
+Cholelith – Gallstones are solid particles that form from bile components primarily cholesterol and bilirubin in the gallbladder.
 They come in two main types:

-• Pigment Gallstones: Smaller and darker, formed from excess bilirubin.
+Pigment Gallstones: Smaller and black in color, made of excess bilirubin.

 Symptoms of Gallstones

-• Sudden and intense pain in the upper right abdomen
+Acute severe pain in the upper right side of the abdomen

 1. Watchful Waiting